-- Medical Malpractice.
-What’s known as medical malpractice, medical negligence or preventable medical error occurs when a health care provider causes injury or death to a patient by failing to act in accordance with a reasonable standard of care.
+- Medical malpractice: What’s known as medical malpractice, medical negligence or preventable medical error occurs when a health care provider causes injury or wrongful death to a patient by failing to act in accordance with a reasonable standard of care.
 There are many kinds of malpractice, such as improper diagnosis, medication errors, surgical errors, birth injury, inadequate care and more.
 Medical malpractice cases are complex, but they provide answers and compensation when negligence and/or avoidable error has caused serious harm.

-- Product Liability.
-Manufacturers of consumer products, automotive parts, medical devices, medications, sports and recreation equipment, or practically anything sold in the U.S. are legally required to ensure their products are safe when used as intended, or that any risk assumed is adequately explained.
+- Product liability: Manufacturers of consumer products, automotive parts, medical devices, medications, sports and recreation equipment, or practically anything sold in the U.S. are legally required to ensure their products are safe when used as intended, or that any risk assumed is adequately explained.
 Many product recalls that are widely publicized occur only after several users suffer personal injury or death.
 A product liability lawsuit seeks compensation from negligent or reckless manufacturers, distributors and/or others involved.

-Heller, Maas, Moro & Magill, Co. can conduct a thorough investigation of your accident and resulting injuries, and advise you of the legal options available to you.
-Our attorneys have represented clients in personal injury claims, and have served as co-counsel for large and complex cases.
-Our ultimate objective is obtaining justice for you, in the form of a settlement or court award of compensation that pays you for your expenses and losses, including your pain and suffering.
+We can conduct a thorough investigation of your accident and resulting injuries, and advise you of the legal options available to you.
+Our attorneys have represented clients in personal injury claims and have served as co-counsel for large and complex cases.
+Our ultimate objective is obtaining justice for you in the form of a settlement or court award of compensation that pays you for your expenses and losses, including your pain and suffering.

 There is sometimes opportunity for compensation beyond Ohio workers’ compensation benefits in a work-related personal injury.
-Having an experienced workers’ compensation attorney from Heller, Maas, Moro & Magill on such a case greatly enhances your opportunity to maximize the compensation you receive.
+The most common avenue for additional compensation is a personal injury claim that coincides with seeking workers’ compensation benefits.
+Having an experienced workers’ compensation attorney from Heller, Maas, Moro & Magill Co., LPA, on such a case greatly enhances your opportunity to maximize the compensation you receive.

 For example, it is not uncommon for a person to get into a motor vehicle accident in the course and scope of their employment.
 If the accident was another driver’s fault, the employee may obtain workers’ compensation benefits and pursue a personal injury case against the at-fault driver, even a co-worker who was driving.
-A similar case might arise after a contractor on your worksite causes an accident that injures you.
+A similar case might arise after a contractor on your work site causes an accident that injures you.
 You could seek workers’ compensation and also sue the contractor because the contractor is not your employer.

 When a personal injury case might be pursued parallel to a workers’ compensation claim, issues that must be well understood include subrogation.
 This is the ability of the workers’ compensation insurer to seek repayment of benefits it has paid you from your personal injury settlement or award.
 The potential effect of subrogation on your total compensation must be calculated and well understood.

-Hire Attorneys Experienced with Personal Injury Claims in Ohio
+Hire Lawyers Experienced With Personal Injury Claims

 What if I am working and I am involved in a car accident or injured by the negligence of someone else?
 Can I have a workers’ compensation case and a personal injury case at the same time?